 What IT certification should I do next?
 This is what I wondered within the last weeks, after I passed the SCJP 6 successfully some months ago.
 I surfed the internet a lot to find information about possible IT certifications.

 I was at the Herbstcampus 2010 in Nuremberg, that is a four-day IT conference.
 The main topics consist of Java, JEE, .NET, Agile Development and SOA.
 Although, prominent speakers are missing, many very good and interesting sessions were available.
 Here you can find more information: Herbstcampus.

 Yesterday, I visited the one-day conference “DOAG SIG Java”, because I presented about applicability and limits of Java Server Faces 2.0 (JSF 2.0).
 The main subject was the Java Enterprise Edition 6 (JEE 6).
-I wrote a report about it in another blog entry: One-Day Conference “DOAG SIG Java 2010″ about Java Enterprise Edition (JEE) 6.

 The final track included a live demo of Adam Bien, a well-known JEE expert, author and speaker (also involved in the JEE specs).
 A very nice “live show” of the JEE 6 features!

 The participants (including me) asked a lot of questions crititcally, Adam Bien always had very good answers and explanations because of his excessive experiences with Java technologies for several years.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.